Articles and Guides/ Breakfast/ Latest Posts

 Lectin-Free Granola with Green Plantain and Nuts

 I couldn’t put together a lectin-free breakfast recipe round-up without a granola recipe.
-Whether we want it or not, the cereal breakfast is familiar, comforting, and easy worldwide, and what you find in stores, even those labeled as ‘healthy’, are far from being nutritious meals.
-This lectin-free and sugar-free granola recipe was one of the first recipes I created more than three years ago.
+Whether we want it or not, cereal breakfast is considered a familiar, comforting, and easy meal worldwide, and what you find in stores, even those labeled as ‘healthy,’ are far from being nutritious meals.
+This lectin-free and sugar-free granola recipe was one of the first recipes I created.

-Serve it with your favorite plant paradox-approved yogurt or with a non-dairy plant paradox-compliant milk.
-I prefer hemp milk with granola.
+Serve it with your favorite plant paradox-approved yogurt (goat, sheep, or coconut) or with a non-dairy plant paradox-compliant milk.
+I prefer hemp milk or tigernut milk.
 The best brand available in the US is Pacific – Hemp Original, Unsweetened.
 It’s also easy to make at home.

 Coco-Nuts Crunchy Granola with Green Plantain